nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m52-multimedia-apps-for-ubuntu-openbox.md

 ---
 layout: default
 title: MULTIMEDIA APPLICATIONS
-description: install a video player, a music player, a media converter, an image suite, an image viewer and a better screenshoter .
+description: We will install a video player, a music player, a media converter, an image suite, an image viewer and a better screenshoter .
 ---

 ### 1. Play audio and video with VLC